saurabh2086/skills-github-pages/index.md

 ---
 title: Welcome to my blog
 ---
-Here i will add topics related to machine learning, associated math and other ideas
+Here i add topics related to machine learning, associated math, and other ideas